-Here at the museum we run on a volunteer system, and at the moment we have three volunteers taking the time out of their busy lives to share the History of the museum to the pubic.
+Here at the museum we run on a volunteer system, and at the moment we have five volunteers taking the time out of their busy lives to share the History of the museum to the pubic.
 Get to know them better!

 Nell Mitchell